 It was autumn of 2017 when the #MeToo movement shook Hollywood to its core, challenging power structures that hadn’t been questioned since their inception, but in gaming, the revolution is only just beginning.
-At this year’s Women in Games European Conference - a major annual event held by Women in Games attracting hundreds of gamers and industry insiders - it was publicly acknowledged for the first time.
+At last year’s Women in Games European Conference - a major annual event attracting hundreds of gamers and industry insiders - it was publicly acknowledged for the first time.
 Despite a huge rise in female gamers in recent years - women now account for almost 50% of gamers - reports of misogyny and sexism online are rife and in August, game developers Nathalie Lawhead and Zoe Quinn hit headlines after sharing allegations of sexual abuse in the workplace, triggering a slew of others to come forward.
 “In the last few weeks, sadly, we have experienced a games #MeToo moment,” the CEO of Women in Games, Marie-Claire Isaaman, acknowledged in her keynote speech.

 SAYS?
 Charleyy Hodson, from South London